Autumn’s a Magical Time in the Grove!

 Bill Baxter grew up on a sheep and wheat property, with his parents, near Nagambie.
-They left the farm in the mid 60s and relocated to Melbourne where he matriculated and started studying law.
-After a year however he changed direction and studied hospitality at William Angliss and Victoria University.
-With a Diploma in Catering and Hotel Management he worked in catering management roles across Australia for the next twenty or so years.
+They left the farm in the mid-60s and relocated to Melbourne where he matriculated and started studying law.
+After a year, however, he changed direction and studied hospitality at William Angliss and Victoria University.
+With a Diploma in Catering and Hotel Management, he worked in catering management roles across Australia for the next twenty or so years.
 Deeply committed to providing passionate service, his career then took him to hospital catering management in Benalla.

-Fourteen years ago when the olive industry was about to embark on it’s third renaissance, Bill realised that he wanted to return to his farming roots, and started building Wangandary Olives from the ground up with his wife Jill.
+Fourteen years ago when the olive industry was about to embark on its third renaissance, Bill realised that he wanted to return to his farming roots, and started building Wangandary Olives from the ground up with his wife Jill.
 They planted 2000 olive trees, over a two-year period, before they even got around to building their home.
 Their breathtaking property is located in true Kelly country, on the edge of the Warby Ovens National Park near Glenrowan, in the Rural City of Wangaratta North East Victoria.
 They both believe passionately in the region as a naturally sustainable and organic food bowl.

-With the help of his trusty old red Ferguson Tractor Bill initially slashed and ploughed the planting area to promote and assist long term deep rooting of the trees.
+With the help of his trusty old red Ferguson Tractor Bill initially slashed and plowed the planting area to promote and assist long-term deep rooting of the trees.
 Once planted and watered in, every tree was mulched with the equivalent of a Saturday’s Melbourne Age newspaper around it.
 The area was then further hand layered with 26 round bales of straw from a nearby Thoona property.
 Thanks to very careful annual shaping and pruning of each tree, all 2000 trees came through 10 years of drought without loss.

 As early as the fourth year when they tested the first pressing, the family team realised that they had something very special on their hands.
-Chemical free organic extra virgin olive oil requires mandatory processing within 24 hours from picking.
+Chemical-free organic extra virgin olive oil requires mandatory processing within 24 hours from picking.
 Bill’s organic processor is only 20 minutes drive away from the grove.